IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 So, basically, in that case, this node can be used for a query request but the better recommendation would be to utilize [`GraphQLQueryNode`](#graphqlquerynode) for that purpose.

+`String alias` - Alias of the node.
+Null by default.
+You can read about node aliases [here](https://spec.graphql.org/June2018/#sec-Field-Alias).

 `List<GraphQLNode> nodes` - The list of child nodes (or fields) of the current node.
 If a node has no child nodes it'll be built as a field.
 Therefore, this property is optional.

 `Map<String, GraphQLArgument> arguments` - The list of node's arguements mapped by their names.
 Read about [`GraphQLArgument` here](#graphqlargument).
 Arguments are optional.